Reasonable Accommodations in the Florida Workplace

 The Equal Employment Opportunity Commission (EEOC) enforces Title I of the Americans with Disabilities Act of 1990, which states that employers are required to provide “reasonable accommodations” for disabled employees unless doing so would cause undue hardship.

 A reasonable accommodation includes “any change in the work environment or in the way things are customarily done that enables an individual with a disability to enjoy equal employment opportunities.”
-There are three categories of accommodations, according to the Office of Disability Rights, as defined below:
+These categories can be described as:

 Employers must provide these accommodations unless they can prove that those changes would cause “undue hardship.”
 An undue hardship could be too cost prohibitive, a danger to the employee and others, or beyond the capability of the company to provide (a small mom and pop store may not have the resources to purchase sophisticated software, while a fortune 500 could easily make that accommodation).

 There are many types of reasonable accommodations that employers make for their disabled employees, including the following:

 • Moving furniture out of the way of employees who use wheelchairs;

 • Altering management techniques;

 • Reassigning the employee to a vacant position;

 • Making small changes to an office, such as providing a space enclosure or more ergonomic workstation/equipment;

 • Making equipment or software purchases; and